troyfigiel/monorepo/README.md

 ## README
 - Turn this README into an org file
 - Clean up this README
-- Clarify that this repo is a work in progress and only intended for me

-## deploy
-- Create my own basic command line tool to handle multiple flakes in this monorepo?
-- deploy should have update and upgrade options

 ## License
 - Add license if I continue developing, but I am not sure which one is legally allowed...
 If there is any Emacs code in there, it should be GPL?